influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/glossary.md

 ## replication factor

-An attribute of the retention policy that determines how many copies of data to store in the cluster.
+The attribute of the retention policy that determines how many copies of data to concurrently store (or retain) in the cluster.
 Replicating copies ensures that data is available when a data node (or more) is unavailable.

 For three nodes or less, the default replication factor equals the number of data nodes.
 For more than three nodes, the default replication factor is 3.
 To change the default replication factor, specify the replication factor `n` in the retention policy.